Skip to content

 Backend Selection

-All backends produce identical JSON output structure (JSONRecordDict), making it easy to switch between them.
+grelmicro supports three logging backends.
+All backends produce identical output for each format, making it easy to switch.

 pip install grelmicro[standard]